ianthegit/ianthegit.github.io/README.md

 	answer : "",
 	answerSpeak : ""}) ;
 ```
-Question with a Text question, a picture question and a 2 picturee & text answer
+Question with a Text question, a picture question and a 2 picture & text answer
 ```javascript
 addQuest(quests[questIndexBuilder],{		type : quizQuestionType2PictureAnswer,
 	question : "",